 - For teachers, TIRP is a USC outreach project that is FREE to local high schools.

 Teachers complete a sign-up form at the beginning of the semester to request a TIRP team and to pick from a list of topics including security, development, trade, human rights, etc.

 - For USC students, TIRP is a service learning opportunity to team-teach complex and controversial issues in local high schools.
 USC students who are taking courses in the School of International Relations visit schools to teach a series of four class sessions over four weeks.

-Attention Teachers: Sign-ups for Spring 2013 are due by January 16.
+Attention Teachers: Sign-ups for Fall 2015 are due in late August.